k3ntako/2do/README.md

 - Completed items at the bottom

 ## New Features & Things to Consider
-- Now that we have a proof of concent, let's replace the existing mock API with a new API so that we can have persisted data.
+- Now that we have a proof of concept, let's replace the existing mock API with a new API so that we can have persisted data.
 The new API should match the mock API's data contract.
 The client has requested a **Java Spring API**.
 - As you transition to a new API, how do we ensure we don't break the existing functionality?
 - Our clients want to deploy this application and see all future demos on a deployed version!
-Our clients also want to see any new changes deployed in a staging environment before it goes into production.
+- Our clients also want to see any new changes deployed in a staging environment before it goes into production.
 - A user should be able to add new todos.
 A note, our clients don't need full authentication - its ok to ask a user for their name, and associate the todo with the name

 ## Process Guidelines